 The best vac schemes get students involved in ongoing cases and deals and puts them in the heat of the action – or at least lets them feel that way.
 “You are expected to contribute to real work,” recalled one ex-vac schemer.
 “I remember doing some very serious assignments – although looking back I probably thought they were more serious than they actually were.”

-For detailed information on each firm’s vacation scheme, read the How to get a training contract at... features alongside each True Picture.
-You can also read this first-hand account of the experience of being a vac schemer.
+For detailed information on each firm’s vacation scheme, read the 'Get Hired' features alongside each True Picture.

 What should I look out for?